 You will be met at the top of the hill at 9.30am and begin your River Cottage experience with a 10-15 minute walk through the pathways down to the farm, enabling you to really soak up the views of the valley.

 Make yourself at home

-Meet Rachel and start the day with tea, coffee and treats fresh from the kitchen.
+Meet your course tutor Rachel and the River Cottage team host over tea, coffee and seasonal treats fresh from the kitchen.

-Food is always the focus at River Cottage, and a two-course lunch of local, seasonal fare will be one of the highlights of your day, and of course, we’ll sneak in a few preserves.
+Food is always the focus at River Cottage, and a two-course local, seasonal lunch will be one of the highlights of your day with some of our favourite preserves making an appearance.

-There will be time to chat to your course tutor and your fellow scholars, as well as label and bundle all your homemade goodies up to take home, before being whisked back up the hill by our tractor and trailer at 5pm.
+There will be time to chat to your course tutor and your fellow scholars, as well as label and pack up your homemade goodies, before heading back up the hill at 5pm.

 Please note: This is a guide to the activities that will make up your course at River Cottage.
 This is by no means set in stone and will depend on seasonal availability.

 On occasion cookery schools will use equipment that includes induction hobs.
 It is recommended that people with pace makers should not work on these units.
 If you are concerned or would like to check whether or not induction hobs will be used on the course you are interested in, please call us on 01297 630302.

 This course is run from River Cottage HQ on the Dorset/Devon borders.
 Full address details of HQ will be provided once you have booked.

 We are a licensed venue.
 We have a wide selection of the finest organic wines available to purchase.